markwellj/Social-Media-Advertiement-Click-Stream-Analysis/README.md

 - Which blog converts better? (so that you know you should write more of similar ones in the future)

 **Metrics used in analysis**
-1.Bounce Rate
+- Bounce Rate
-2.Dropout Rate
+- Dropout Rate
-3.Conversion Rate
+- Conversion Rate
-4.Average Clickstream Depth
+- Average Clickstream Depth